DeepSec-prover/deepsec_ui/doc/structures/commands_simulator.md

 This is the core data structure.
 As we give the possibility to the user to simultaneously display the simulated process and the attacked process, we need to keep the state of the processes and their frame in the different current step.
 When the label `"on_attack_trace"` is at `true`, the current step represents the state of the attack trace whereas the current step represents the state of the simulated trace when `"on_attack_trace"` is at `false`.
 Note that the current step for the attack trace has the same functionalities as in the trace display.

-For the simulated trace, `"simulated_trace"` represents the list of actions so far chosen by the user.
+For the simulated trace, `"new_actions"` represents the list of new actions chosen by the user.
 The label `"minimum_current_action"` indicates the minimal action index of that the attack trace that can be shown.
 That is: User is free to show the attack trace from `"minimum_current_action"` to the last one.

 The available actions correspond to all the actions that the user can select for the next step.
 Note that there are two versions: `"full_available_actions"` represents the actions when the detail level is `"all"`; `"io_available_actions"` represents the actions when the detail level is `"io_only"` or `"default"`.
 Thus, in this case, there is no difference between the detail levels `"io_only"` and `"default"`.